 IP Address/Netmask/Gateway:

-If any of these 3 settings are not configured, the default DHCP network profile will be used for the ova deployment.
+If any of these 3 settings are not configured, the default DHCP network profile will be used for the OVA deployment.
 Namely, you should either configure the three settings all together to set a static network profile or leave all of them empty to utilize the DHCP service in your network.

 DNS Domain: Optional.